 Lead is not present in the water Capital Region Water sends into the distribution system.
-Lead can enter the water when there is corrosion of building plumbing systems containing lead.
-To prevent the corrosion of pipes, Capital Region Water adjusts the pH of the water and also adds a corrosion inhibitor (orthophosphate).
+Lead can enter the water when there is corrosion of lead joints on water mains or plumbing systems containing lead.
+To prevent the corrosion of pipes, Capital Region Water adjusts the pH of the water and adds a corrosion inhibitor to prevent corrosion of water mains and indoor plumbing.